 You already have security tools meant to prevent attackers from getting into your environment, but what happens after they compromise one of your systems?
-It could happen many ways, and wise security professionals know that good defenses must include methods to detect and stop post-compromise activity.
+It could happen many ways, and wise security professionals know that good defenses must include methods to detect and stop advanced threats.

 The good news is that in many cases, attackers' beachhead isn't in the part of the network where they need to be.
 They must move laterally within the environment to access valuable data, jumping from system to system until they reach their target.

 Last year, it was disclosed that a national space agency's Jet Propulsion Lab suffered a data breach.
 The report on the incident noted that network segmentation would have helped to prevent the attackers from moving laterally within the environment.
 That's absolutely true, but it's also true that network segmentation is difficult to set up and maintain, and it can be a hindrance to doing business.

 Besides stopping lateral movement with segmentation, organizations should also be trying to detect this type of post-compromise activity.
 Privilege escalation, discovery, and lateral movement are all stages of the MITRE ATT&CK framework that necessarily require attackers to communicate on the network.
 This gives you many opportunities to detect attackers as they reconnoiter your network, move from system to system, and attempt to escalate their privileges.

 To evaluate how well you are stopping lateral movement in your environment, ask yourself these questions:

 - What network controls do I have in place to discover and limit device activity?